sharkfan/MU-GitHub-Analyzer/README.md

 Make sure you have MySQL installed on your system.
 You can follow the instructions to do so here: https://dev.mysql.com/doc/refman/5.7/en/installing.html .

-MySql MySql should have a userid configured as ‘root’ with password as ‘’.
+The configuration for your MySQL connection should have your Username be ‘root’ with password as ‘’ (nothing).

-MUGHA software expects the MySql instance service to be available in the localhost at port number 3306.
+MUGHA software expects the MySQL instance service to be available in the localhost at port number 3306.